awsdocs/amazon-workmail-administration-guide/doc_source/remove_group.md

 1. Open the Amazon WorkMail console at [https://console\.aws\.amazon\.com/workmail/](https://console.aws.amazon.com/workmail/)\.

-1. If necessary, change the region\.
-From the navigation bar, select the region that meets your needs\.
+1. If you require a different AWS Region, change it from the navigation bar\.
 For more information, see [Regions and Endpoints](http://docs.aws.amazon.com/general/latest/gr/index.html?rande.html) in the *Amazon Web Services General Reference*\.

 1. On the **Organizations** screen, in the **Alias** column, select the name of the organization from which to remove a group\.